 Selling Unused Items Online

 The solution?
 Sell it and put the proceeds towards something that adds value to your life.
 List your items on eBay, post them on Craigslist, or sell them at a consignment shop.
-Even if you just make twenty dollars off of something, that’s $20 closer to your goal.
-Multiply that by 10 items, and you’ve earned $200 — not bad!
+Even if you just make twenty dollars from something, that’s $20 closer to your goal.
+Multiply that by 10 items, and you’ve earned $200—not bad!

 Go through your clothes, shoes, kitchen counter appliances books you haven’t read since college, or boxes of old kids’ toys and get creative.
 There might be someone out there who could truly use them.

 Don’t worry about getting top dollar for every single item; instead, focus on the purge.
-Pick one area of your home to go through each week of the 90-day process and by the end, you should have a healthy stack of cash to deposit into that savings account.
+Pick one area of your home to go through each week of the 90-day process.
+By the end, you should have a healthy stack of cash to deposit into your savings account.

 Step 3: Look for Outside Revenue Streams